CazSyd/LSTM-MusicGen/README.md

 ## Dataset

-This project uses a **subset of the [Monster MIDI Dataset](https://huggingface.co/datasets/projectlosangeles/Monster-MIDI-Dataset)**.
+This project uses a small **subset of the [Monster MIDI Dataset](https://huggingface.co/datasets/projectlosangeles/Monster-MIDI-Dataset)**.
 All MIDI files were preprocessed to clamp durations to a fixed set and extract pitch/duration pairs.

 ## Output